 After many years of bachelorhood, I finally met the woman of my dreams in January, 2002.
 Her name is Joana, and we were married on 04 October, 2003.
 The ceremony took place in Tagaytay City, Philippines.
 You can get all the details on Tim and Joana's Wedding Site.
 As if that wasn't enough, Joana also has a terrific son, Phivocs, from a previous marriage.
 He's really a fine young man, and I can't believe what a 2-for-1 deal I got!

 Well, enough about me.
 If you are really bored, you can find out more by clicking on my picture above.
-Or check out my LinkedIn profile or Facebook page.
-And for anyone who might be interested, my résumé is available (PDF format, 90 kB).
+Better yet, check out my new personal blog at TimTotten.com, or my LinkedIn profile or Facebook page.
+And for anyone who might be interested, my résumé is available (PDF format).